cunabula27/APC40-MkII-Chataigne-Module/README.md

 ## Known Bugs
 - Resyncing the midi status of encoders and buttons happens after first user input (instant resync was unreliable)

+## TO DO - Cunabula
+- Add in remaining missing colours from the APC40 MIDI spec document
+- Learn enough JS to work out how much I might break things by renaming and reordering them.